algorandfoundation/docs/docs/run-a-node/setup/install.md

 `goal node status -w 1000`

-5) Notice that the 5 Catchpoint status lines will disappear when completed, and then only a few more minutes are needed so sync from that point to the current block. **Once there is a Sync Time of 0, the node is synced and if fully usable. **
+5) Notice that the 5 Catchpoint status lines will disappear when completed, and then only a few more minutes are needed to sync from that point to the current block. **Once there is a Sync Time of 0, the node is synced and if fully usable. **

 ```
 Last committed block: 4431453